-• a multi-threaded model for a higher level of parallelism
+- a single-threaded model for a higher level of determinism - a multi-threaded model for a higher level of parallelism

 Because you can use continuous queries as a mechanism of modularity, the number of queries that you implement depends on how compartmentalized your windows are.
 Within a continuous query, you can instantiate and define as many windows as you need.
 Any given window can flow data to one or more windows.
 Loop-back conditions are not permitted within continuous queries.
 You can loop back across continuous queries using the project connector or adapter.